 Comparison of the maximum month raw water withdrawal to the maximum month permitted quantity finds that the permitted quantity is exceeded after 2035 as demonstrated in Figure 4.4.
 Therefore, given this conclusion and the conclusion that the difference between the permitted and actual withdrawal is forecasted to be less than one mgd by 2025, it would be prudent to begin development of an alternative water supply.
 The City recently signed a capacity allocation agreement for 2 mgd of storage capacity in the C-51 Reservoir that will allow the City to withdraw an additional estimated 2 mgd from its wellfield.
-The City of Margate recently signed a capacity allocation agreement for 2 mgd of storage capacity in the C-51 Reservoir that will allow the City to withdraw an additional estimated 2 mgd from its wellfield.
-The City submitted a permit modification to the District to add this additional quantity to its permitted water quantities from the Biscayne Aquifer.
+The City is currently updating its Biscayne Aquifer CUP to be consistent with the new water supply.